- The American Board of Surgery approved in 2011 a new policy to permit greater flexibility in the structure of general

 Requesting Flexible Rotations

-- To request flexible rotations for a resident, a letter should be sent by mail or fax (no emails) to both the ABS (addressed to Dr. Jo Buyske, ABS associate executive director) and the executive director of the RRC-Surgery.
+- To request flexible rotations for a resident, a letter should be sent by mail or fax (no emails) to both the ABS (addressed to Dr. Jo Buyske, ABS President and Chief Executive Officer) and the executive director of the RC-Surgery of the ACGME.
 The letter must be signed by both the program director and the designated institutional official (DIO) and be accompanied by: